hayesgm/vignette/README.md

 ## Usage

 Vignette was crafted to make A/b testing as simple as possible.
 Simply run the `vignette` function on any Array and get the result from a A/b test.
 Vignette will store this choice in session, a cookies or nowhere, based on how you configure Vignette.
-For this to work, all calls to Vignette must be within the request cycle (within an around_filter in ActionController::Base).
-Test are identified by a checksum of the Array, and thus, changing the Array will restart that test.
+If you're in the request cycle (within an around_filter), Vignette will grab `session` or `cookies` for you.
+Otherwise, you'll need to specify where to store the result (if you want it consistent for the end-user).
+Vignette `tests` are identified by a checksum of the Array, and thus, changing the Array results in a new `test`.

     # To store in session (default)
     Vignette.init(:session)